William F. Cody Autographs, Memorabilia & Collectibles

 -

-WILLIAM F. "BUFFALO BILL" CODY - DOCUMENT SIGNED CIRCA 1913 CO-SIGNED BY: GORDON W. "PAWNEE BILL" LILLIE - HFSID 280866In this rare letter, signed by both William Frederick "Buffalo Bill" Cody and Gordon W. "Pawnee Bill" Lillie, the two Wild West entertainers negotiate printing costs with their printing company for the 1914 season.
-This letter was probably written in 1913, because their show, Buffalo Bill's Wild West and Pawnee Bill's Far East, didn't survive into 1914.
-A rare look at the business workings of one of the most successful touring shows of all time!
+WILLIAM F. "BUFFALO BILL" CODY - DOCUMENT SIGNED CIRCA 1913 WITH CO-SIGNERS - HFSID 280866In this rare letter, signed by both William Frederick "Buffalo Bill" Cody and Gordon W. "Pawnee Bill" Lillie, the two Wild West entertainers negotiate printing costs with their printing company for the 1914 season.

 Sale Price $2,040.00